This section explains how we scan and filter your incoming mail to block spam and viruses. You can control some of the settings used.

 We use a number of different filters to detect and reject spam.

-If the spam filter is blocking legitimate messages from one of your correspondents, but you don't wish to turn off the spam filter entirely, you can create a special forwarding address just for that person.
+If the spam filter is blocking legitimate messages from one of your correspondents, you can add the address to your “always allow” list.

 You can take a number of steps to minimize the amount of spam you receive.